Discovering hidden monuments under overgrown vegetation

 What are we doing?

 Dense patches of gorse and bracken have developed on many of the Carneddau’s important ancient monuments and on wildlife sites.
 With the help of volunteers and contractors, we are clearing this invasive vegetation to reveal and protect the monuments in addition to increasing biodiversity.
-This is done by opening up patches of grassland to offer a mosaic of habitats to sustain a greater number and variety of wildlife, such as the chough.
+This is done by opening up patches of grassland to offer a mosaic of habitats to sustain a greater number and variety of wildlife, such as the Chough.

 We are working to control encroaching vegetation, much of which is removed by hand.
 A large part of the clearance work is carefully carried out by volunteers to avoid using machines that might damage the archaeology.
+Gorse is cut during the Winter to avoid nesting disturbance.

-The data collected from our lidar project will also guide vegetation clearance by providing more detailed information on the extent of gorse and scrub and by helping us to map ancient sites.
+The data collected from our LiDAR project will also guide vegetation clearance by providing more detailed information on the extent of gorse and scrub and by helping us to map ancient sites.

 After the clearance has taken place, insects in the soil will be monitored to understand the impacts of this work on their abundance and distribution.